A fantastic cheap, quick and easy way, to recreate Chinese style salt and pepper chicken wings, at home.

 How to cook Salt and Pepper Chicken Wings?

-We show you how to make salt and pepper chicken wings, just like you get from a Chinese takeaway.
+We show you how to make salt and pepper chicken wings similar to those from a Chinese takeaway.
+After the recipe card, keep reading for more cooking tips and serving suggestions.

 Salt and Pepper Chicken Wings - Chinese Style